 Alabama: Republican Gov. Robert Bentley won this open seat in 2010 with 58 percent of the vote after surviving a crowded primary and subsequent run-off election.
-By comparison, Bentley’s bid for a second term will be a cake walk in this heavily Republican state.
-The race is in the Solid Republican column.
-Alaska: Republican Sean Parnell was serving as the state’s Lieutenant Governor in...
+By comparison, Bentley’s bid for a second term will be a lot easier.
+He faces former Democratic U.S. Rep. Parker Griffith in the general election.
+Parker was elected to the House as a Democrat in 2008.
+In 2009, he switched to the...

 In 2014, a good political environment, a weakened Democratic President and several open Democratic-held seats in red states combined to give Senate Republicans a nine-seat gain and the majority.
 In 2016, the tables are turned.
 Republicans will defend 24 seats to just 10 for Democrats.
 Of those 24 seats, President Obama carried the states of five of them in 2012 by at least five points, and carried two more by one and three points.
 Neither party has been helped by open seats, particularly compared to the last three cycles.
 Democrats need five seats – or four if they retain the White House – to take back the majority.
 Wth two weeks before Election Day, Democrats appear to be on track to pick up between four and six seats.